Mary Hinkson: Choreography

 Over the course of her career, Hinkson worked with many well known dancers and choreographers.
 Some of them are Harry Belafonte, Alvin Ailey, Pearl Lang, Walter Nix, John Butler, Martha Graham, Glen Tetley, and Merce Cunningham.

 Working with Tetley was different than other choreographers.
 He didn't often require dancers to improvise so he could get inspiration, he initiated ideas without imposing dynamics or quality.
 Working with him was challenging but still pleasurable.
 Mary often dreaded the practices at Graham's company, but woke up inspired for laughter filled rehearsals with Tetley.
 His movement was more about implication than anything, but he still asked for drama.

 She also taught at Juilliard School of Music, Dance Theatre of Harlem, and the Ailey School.

 Relationship with Martha Graham

 Hinkson and Martha Graham's relationship had its ups and downs.
 At their best, they had meaningful rapport during rehearsals and choreography sessions and sometimes Martha gave Hinkson a rare compliment on her movement.
 Other times, they fought over rechoreographing and Hinkson's endeavors outside of the company.
-She appreciated Graham's talent, wisdom, and process, but at times did not like the way she spoke to her.
-Hinkson mostly tolerated their spats, but at times would retaliate with her own attitude.
-In response to Hinkson taking other opportunities or standing up for herself, Graham would often yell at her or limit her from participating in certain works.
+Hinkson appreciated Graham's talent, wisdom, and process, but at times did not like the way Graham spoke to her.
+Hinkson mostly tolerated their spats, but would at times retaliate with her own attitude.
+In response to Hinkson taking other opportunities or standing up for herself, Graham would often yell at Hinkson or limit her from participating in certain works.